wilpar4813/PasswordGenerator/README.md

 -Click the Generate Password button

 -You will be able to select a password length of from 8 to 128 characters.
 Enter password lenght in prompt.
-Click Q to exit program.
+Click Cancel to exit program.
 -Select from the following 4 options for character type.
 You can pick as many types as you want but you must select at least one type.
 Pease answer all 4 prompts.
 The OK button signals yes and the Cancel button signals no.
 -The new password will be displayed in the "Your Secure Password" field.
 You can scroll the window if your password length exceeds the size of the text box.
 -At this point the "Copy to Clipboard" button can be clicked to copy the password to clipboard so it can be pasted to fields that accept pasting.